 What you can expect to experience while on the job

-Employment of management analysts is projected to grow 14 percent from 2018 to 2028, much faster than the average for all occupations.
+Employment of management analysts is projected to grow 11 percent from 2019 to 2029, much faster than the average for all occupations.
 Demand for consulting services is expected to increase as organizations seek ways to improve efficiency and control costs.
 As markets become more competitive, firms will need to use resources more efficiently.
 Demand for management analysts is expected to be strong in healthcare.
 This industry segment is experiencing higher costs in part because of an aging population.
 In addition, more management analysts may be needed to help navigate the regulatory environment within health insurance.
 Information technology (IT) consultants are also expected to see high demand.
 Businesses will seek out consulting firms to help them attain a high level of cybersecurity and make sure their IT systems are efficient and up to date.
-Growth will be particularly strong in smaller consulting companies that specialize in specific industries or types of business function, such as information technology or human resources.
+Growth is expected to be particularly strong in smaller consulting companies that specialize in specific industries or types of business function, such as information technology or human resources.
 Government agencies also are expected to seek the services of management analysts as they look for ways to reduce spending and improve efficiency.Read More

 $104,650Explore this career in the Military